CEPEP logo in white

 Worker Protection Standard

-The Worker Protection Standard (WPS) is a federal regulation issued by the U.S. Environmental Protection Agency (EPA) and enforced in Colorado by the Colorado Department of Agriculture.
-WPS applies whenever a pesticide is used in the production of agricultural plants that has an “Agricultural Use Requirements” section on the product label.
-The Quick Reference to the 2015 WPS offers information on the important changes as well as references to the published regulation.
+The Worker Protection Standard (WPS) is a federal regulation issued by the U.S. Environmental Protection Agency (EPA) to protect agricultural workers and pesticide handlers from occupational pesticide exposure.
+In Colorado, the CDA enforces WPS.
+The regulation applies whenever a pesticide labeled with an “Agricultural Use Requirements” section is used in the production of agricultural plants.
+EPA’s Quick Reference Guide to the 2015 WPS outlines key revisions to the rule and provides references to the official regulations.

 Record-keeping

 While not a requirement in Colorado, an important part of your application record should be the proper recording of environmental data associated with a particular application.
-It’s important to ensure that the data is inclusive, accurate, and defensible.
+It’s important to ensure that the data is accurate and defensible.

 For more information, see “Application Recordkeeping: Focus on Environmental Conditions“.